AdobeDocs/audience-manager.pt-BR/help/using/reference/boolean-expressions-tsb.md

 ---
-description: Este artigo explica como as ferramentas de características e segmentos do Audience Manager usam as expressões booleanas AND, OR e NOT.
+description: Este artigo explica como a característica do Audience Manager e as ferramentas de segmento usam as expressões booleanas AND, OR e NOT.
 seo-description: This article explains how the Audience Manager trait and segment tools use the Boolean expressions AND, OR, and NOT.
 seo-title: Boolean Expressions in Trait and Segment Builder
 solution: Audience Manager